pavel-2020/devextreme-documentation/includes/custom-templates.md

 A data source object or an object with fields specific to a particular template.
 For information on the contents of `data`, refer to the **Template Data** section of the template's API reference article.

 - `index`
 A zero-based index of the item in the collection.
-Available only in collection widget templates.
+Available only in collection UI component templates.

 - `element`
-A jQuery element that represents the widget element being customized.
+A jQuery element that represents the UI component element being customized.
 Available only if you use jQuery.

 The following code shows how to declare a template and use these parameters.
 This code declares an [itemTemplate](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemTemplate) for the [List](/Documentation/ApiReference/UI_Widgets/dxList/) widget: